 The received PPDU is an inter-BSS PPDU (see 26.2.2 (Intra-BSS and inter-BSS PPDU classification)) and the received PPDU is not a non-HT PPDU carrying a response frame (Ack, BlockAck or CTS frame), or the received PPDU contains a CTS and a PHY-CCA.indication transition from BUSY to IDLE occurred within the PIFS time immediately preceding the received CTS and that transition corresponded to the end of an inter-BSS PPDU that contained an RTS that was ignored following this procedure.

+The STA is operating with an SRG OBSS PD level as described in 26.10.2.3 (General operation with SRG OBSS PD level) and the received PPDU is not an SRG PPDU, or the STA is not operating with an SRG OBSS PD level. (#21095)

 The SPATIAL_REUSE subfield in the HE-SIG-A (if present) of the received PPDU is not set to SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED.

 The received signal strength level, which is measured from the L-STF or L-LTF fields(#15706, #15707) of the PPDU and which is used to determine PHY-CCA.indication, is below the non-SRG OBSS PD level.
 The non-SRG OBSS PD level is defined in 26.10.2.4 (Adjustment of OBSS PD and transmit power).
 If the STA has dot11HESRPOptionImplemented set to true, it also follows the rules defined in 26.10.4 (Interaction of OBSS PD and SRP-based spatial reuse) to determine non-SRG OBSS PD level(#16510).